Henry Halliday: Career

 Halliday decided to pursue a career in paediatrics with a specialism in neonatal medicine.
-After his postgraduate training in Belfast, he moved to the United States where he spent three years, first working at the Rainbow Babies & Children's Hospital in Cleveland and later at the Cardiovascular Research Institute, Univerisity of California in San Francisco.
-In San Fransciso, Halliday met the influential John Allen Clements, a specialist in pulmonary surfactant who stimulated his interest in surfactant research and pulmonology.
+After his postgraduate training in Belfast, he moved to the United States where he spent three years, first working at the Rainbow Babies & Children's Hospital in Cleveland and later at the Cardiovascular Research Institute, University of California in San Francisco.
+In San Francisco, Halliday met the influential John Allen Clements, a specialist in pulmonary surfactant who stimulated his interest in surfactant research and pulmonology.

-Upon returning to Belfast in 1979 he was appointed to the Royal Maternity Hospital as second consultant neonatologist.At the Royal Maternity, Halliday worked to develop a new neonatal unit and to expand neonatal care across the whole of Northern Ireland.
+Upon returning to Belfast in 1979 he was appointed to the Royal Maternity Hospital as second consultant neonatologist.
+At the Royal Maternity, Halliday worked to develop a new neonatal unit and to expand neonatal care across the whole of Northern Ireland.
 While there, he worked with the paediatrician's Garth McClure and Mark Reid along with the obstetrician, Knox Ritchie.
 In 1980, he passed the MD Thesis at Queens University with a paper on the role of left to right shunting through a patent ductus arteriosus.

 Surfactant development

-In 1984, Halliday held an randomised, controlled trial of an artificial surfactant known as the "Belfast surfactant" to test how effective it was on pre-term infants, for the treatment of RDS.
-The trial was largely a disapointment as he realised his artificial surfactant wasn't a good substitute for the natural surfactant.
+In 1984, Halliday held a randomised, controlled trial of an artificial surfactant known as the "Belfast surfactant" to test how effective it was on pre-term infants, for the treatment of RDS.
+The trial was largely a disappointment as he realised his artificial surfactant wasn't a good substitute for the natural surfactant.